dgasparyan/BasicExchange/Exchange/README.md

 - Add a config and get a list of supported symbols from there, Change OrderBookManager to use that list and create The orderBooks by cloning so we can test it better

+  -- Decide on what to do with leftover events when stopping.

+  -- better error/exception handling (like if the queue is full, or event processing throws etc)